 In 2004 the University of Toronto donated the final Conservatory building, originally built in 1932.
 This building is used for teaching and programming by the Friends of Allan Gardens.

-The City is performing a comprehensive restoration and systems upgrade of the Palm House heritage building.
+Beginning in 2022, the City undertook a comprehensive restoration and systems upgrade of the Palm House heritage building.
 Other renovations include the administration building, public washrooms and related park improvements.

 These improvements will consist of: